perticascatalin/Learning/DPML/mcsp.md

 ### 4.6 Harmony and Melody of a Rock Song as a Search Problem

 If we take a look at more modern music, such as pop / rock songs for instance, we can notice that they still retain most of the structure of classical music.
 Generally there would be 2-3 themes: verse, refrain, bridge, solo.
 Then the song would go along playing a succession of verses and refrains, possibly with some small variations (exploring the theme), followed by a bridge, solo and then the ending.
 Separately from this structure, each theme would consist of a succession of chords, onto which a melody is played.

+For instance, *"Let it be"* by Beatles has:

+- part A: `C-G-Am-F`
+- part B: `Am-G-F-C`
-For instance, *"Let it be"* by Beatles has part A: C-G-Am-F, part B: Am-G-F-C, part C (after every A & B): C-G-F-CDmC.
+- part C (after every A & B): `C-G-F-CDmC`.

 The chords make the harmony for the melody and within each chord there is only a limited number of notes which fit.
 For "Let it be", we can create any melody using the notes from the A minor pentatonic scale and it will sound well across the whole song.
 There are quite a few general rules to relate scales to chords progressions and by adhering to them one can obtain decent music.

 [Songs in Key](https://www.songkeyfinder.com/learn/songs-in-key)